GreffMASTER/NAtoms/README.md

 # NAtoms
-A online multiplayer fork for KleleAtoms .
+An online multiplayer fork for KleleAtoms.

-This is testing fork for online multiplayer implementation in KleleAtoms using ENet.
+This fork implements online multiplayer to KleleAtoms using ENet thru UDP.
+To start a server/connect to the game, please refer to "Command line parameters" section.

 (This project is not yet finished.
 The game is playable but there's a chance that the game might desynchronize.)